jump-dev/PolyJuMP.jl/README.md

 ))
 ```

-For a nonnegativity constraint on a polynomial, e.g.,
+For a nonnegativity constraint on a polynomial, for example
 ```julia
 using DynamicPolynomials
 @polyvar x y